by IEEE REACH Program Specialists

 Happy Black History Month!

 With the “Skyscraper” Inquiry Unit, students explore the impact skyscrapers had on society and how the development of these buildings spurred further technological advances.
-Within the lesson, you will find contributions of Black inventor Alexander Miles, who invented the final piece of technology that made the elevator suitable for skyscrapers in 1887 – the automatic elevator door.
-With automatic doors still a standard feature on modern-day elevators, use this unit as an opportunity to introduce your students to the Black inventor behind the invention.
+Within the lesson, you will find contributions of Black inventor Alexander Miles, who invented the final piece of technology that made the elevator suitable for skyscrapers in 1887 – the automatic elevator door, still in use today.

 The Electric Light Inquiry Unit explores the connections between the invention, commercialization, and adoption of electric lighting, as well as alternative forms of artificial illumination in the late nineteenth and early twentieth century.
-The unit features a biography and video of Lewis Latimer, a Black inventor who was instrumental in the development of the light bulb.
-The video offers a fascinating look at the challenges and triumphs of Latimer’s life and detailed descriptions of his work developing the electric light bulb.
-It also details the many obstacles he faced in terms of racism and discrimination as an inventor in the 1800s.
+The unit features a biography and video of Lewis Latimer, a child of escaped slaves who was instrumental in the development of the light bulb.

 We hope these resources provide useful ideas for you to integrate Black history into either your Social Studies or STEM curriculum this month.
 We highly recommend giving them a try in your classroom!